-Ground beef can be used in place of the thinly sliced beef.
+A ground beef mixture can be used in place of the thinly sliced beef.

 If you don't care for provolone cheese, or simply want to try other cheeses, Monterey Jack, Colby, or even Cheddar are all great options!

-For your Philly cheesesteak casserole, you are going to need a large skillet, preferably one that is oven-proof.
-If your skillet is not oven-proof, you will also need a 9×13 baking dish.
+For the Philly cheesesteak casserole, you are going to need a large skillet, preferably one that is oven-proof.
+If your skillet is not oven-proof, you will also need a 9x13 baking dish or large casserole dish.

 - Gluten-Free - Use Worchestershire sauce that doesn't have gluten or swap for coconut aminos.

-- Keto – Use full-fat cream cheese to keep carbs down and don’t buy pre-shredded cheese since it adds starch and extra carbs.
+- Keto - To make a keto Philly cheesesteak casserole, use full-fat cream cheese to keep carbs down and don't buy pre-shredded cheese since it adds starch and extra carbs.

 Step by Step Instructions

-Now that you know what you need, let’s get to cooking this quick and easy Philly cheesesteak casserole!
-To summarize the process, you’ll need to brown the ground beef mixture over medium high heat, add the green pepper and veggies, season it with spices like garlic powder and then pop it in the oven to 350 degrees to finish cooking.
+Now that you know what you need, let's get to cooking this quick and easy Philly cheesesteak casserole recipe!
+To summarize the process, you'll need to brown the ground beef mixture over medium-high heat, add the green pepper and veggies, season it with spices like garlic powder and then pop it in the oven to 350 degrees to finish cooking.

 Thinly slice 2lbs of steak.